Reference to Helium article about dogs and dominance.

 Followers of the pack theory give even the most desultory of behaviours a dominance flavour, advising rank-reduction methods for fear the dog will end up dominating the human familly.

 Take jumping up when greeting: the modern interpretation on that behaviour likens it to a throwback puppy behaviour, where the dog attempts to lick the nurturing parent’s mouth.
-And, wouldn’t you know it, if you allow a
+And, wouldn’t you know it, if you allow a (jumping) greeting dog closer to your face, he will lick it.
+Not exactly the stuff of alpha wolves.

-Now let’s look at sleeping on furniture for another widespread misinterpretation.
-Popular myth would have you interpret this behaviour as a dog seeking an elevated position to better dominate over its pack.
-If one must compare dog behaviour to wolves, this behaviour is displayed by cubs (undisputably not the pack leaders) and adults alike in wild wolf studies.
 The last time I checked, no study had found a statistically significant correlation between status and resting in high places.
 The other usual suspects (eating first, entering a passage first, or growing while eating and being approached) show similar results to the sleeping places test in wild wolf studies: no relation to status or dominance, and displayed by cubs and adults alike.

 So why do I care so much?

-ramifications, I find it nothing short of irresponsible to cling to an outdated apocryphal model of behaviour interpretation.
+There are two reasons the issue of dominance is close to my heart.
+Firstly, I have a pet hate for fallacies.
+Especially when they continue to be spread by professionals in an advisory position, like dog trainers or behaviour therapists.
+In light of the overwhelming body of evidence invalidating the pack theory and its dominance ramifications, I find it nothing short of irresponsible to cling to an outdated apocryphal model of behaviour interpretation.
 Professionals owe it to the public to educate themselves as best they can in the field of their choice, and I look forward to the day when ‘I am good with dogs and I have worked for twenty years’ will no longer be valid substitutes for a basic qualification.

 The second reason I care so much is a lot less lofty: the rank-reduction training methods that flow from the dominance theory often lead to punishments that are baseless, disproportional and abusive, ultimately leading to countless dogs being abused, abandonned and/or euthanised in the name of a myth.
+And, perversely, often leading to new or worsened behaviour problems (Blackwell et al, 2008).

 So dogs should be spoilt?